cyruzin/feelthemovies/api/insomnia-schema/README.md

 ## Recomendation Items

-This endpoint will give you all movies or tv shows of a spefic recommendation.
+This endpoint will provide all movies or tv shows of a specific recommendation.

 **GET - /recommendation_items/80**

 ## Search Recommendations

-This endpoint will give you 10 results based on your search.
+This endpoint will provide 10 results based on your search.
 You can search using keywords or genres, like this:

 **GET - /search_recommendation?query=drama&page=1**